byrd-laif/soilMakers/bioPhiliaLivingDesignProofOfConcept/creativeEcoLivingProofOfConcept.md

 ***Cure is a medical intervention, healing is becoming whole, soil to soul.***

 **Recapturing the integration between Life and Style.
-The art of living, creativity is the most important dance one has.
-Dance the essence of things.** *The denial, the courage to confront, the release ... too flow again ...*
+The art of living; authenticity is the most important dance one has.
+Dancing the essence of things.** *The denial, the courage to confront, the release ... too flow again ...*

 Urban environments are not nurturing environments in and of themselves, but with care, can be curated and cultivated into being so.
 Breaking the role of 'consumer culture,' of 'modern culture,' hanging up the 'cultural costume' and designing a living lifeStyle of ones own, symbiotically connected through too nature.